-Although I'm not an ethical vegan, I eat all vegan meals.
-I began with a "flexitarian" approach, slowly phasing out animal products in favor of whole plant foods.
-Of course, eating healthy isn't just about eliminating meat or dairy or egg.
-It's about much more.
-I practice evidence based nutrition, balanced with good sense.
-Low sodium, low saturated fat, minimal added sugars and refined grains.
-Increased potassium, fiber, whole grains and anti-oxidant rich fruits and vegetables.
+In search of a healthier lifestyle, years ago I began phasing out animal products in favor of whole plant foods.
+Of course, eating healthy isn't just about eliminating meat or dairy or eggs.
+It's also important to watch out for sodium and saturated fat content.
+When practical, I opt for minimal added sugars and refined grains.
+My meals have increased potassium, fiber and whole grains along with antioxidant-rich fruits and vegetables.

-It's been a slow transition, but the results are worth it: Weight loss along with reduced risk for cancer, heart disease, diabetes, stroke and other debilitating diseases.
+At first it took some adjusting, but the results were worth it!
+In addition to saving money on my food bill, I've also experienced: Weight loss along with reduced risk for cancer, heart disease, diabetes, stroke and other debilitating diseases.
 These recipes are the collection that my wife and I refer to as we continue to transform our meal options into healthier choices.

 Healthy Diet & Cooking: